 Again, this is very simple.
-I use MailChimp because it’s easy, cheap, and reliable.
+I use ConvertKit (get a free 14-day trial) because it’s easy, cheap, and reliable.
 There are two components to building a list.

-The email provider (in my case, MailChimp) and the sign-up form on your page.
+The email provider itself, and the sign-up form on your page.

 You collect the emails on your site with a widget or plugin (just like the little box you see below this article).
-There are thousands of ways to do this.
+You can do that with the ConvertKit WordPress plugin.

 I always like to give something for free to my new readers so they can get familiar with my work.
 That’s something you must keep in mind.
 People don’t know you.
 An eBook, video, or collection of best articles, are good welcome gifts.